-Notes and Tips for Making Loaded Tater Tots
+Notes and Tips for the Best Loaded Tater Tots

 - Use frozen potato tots.

-To avoid soggy tachos, it’s important that you use tater tots from frozen.
+To avoid soggy potatoes, it’s important that you use tater tots from frozen.

 - Roast the jalapenos for extra flavor.

-Roasting jalapenos mellows the spiciness, and it also adds a smoky flavor.
+Roasting the chiles will mellow the spiciness, and also adds a smoky flavor.

 - Drain any grease.